unicef-drp/Ahead-of-the-Storm-DATAPIPELINE/FILE_STRUCTURE.md

-# [NOT UPDATED YET] File Structure and Output Directories
+# File Structure and Output Directories

 This document lists all files produced and downloaded by the Ahead of the Storm pipeline, organized by directory structure.